 5 Questions for Later-in-Life Marriages

-For starters, Susan suggests that those walking down the aisle later in life ask themselves the following questions.
+Here are five questions for those walking down the aisle later in life may ask themselves before tying the knot.

 1. Where do your financial values overlap—and where do they diverge?